offenesdresden/ratsinfo-scraper/README.md

 - description: (required) the long name of the session, ex "3.
 Sitzung des Stadtrates"
 - committee: (required) the board, holding the session, ex "Stadtrat"
 - started_at: (required) the time when the session started (converted from CEST time), ex "2009-10-01T14:00:00Z"
-- ended_at: (required) the time when the session ended (converted from CEST time), ex "2009-10-01T18:30:00Z"
+- ended_at: (optional) the time when the session ended (converted from CEST time), ex "2009-10-01T18:30:00Z"
 - location: (optional) the location where the session took place, ex "Landeshauptstadt Dresden,  im Neuen Rathaus, Plenarsaal,Rathausplatz 1, 01067 Dresden"
 - download_at: (required) the time when the archive was downloaded
 - documents: documents associated with the session (excluding those associated